Cueyatl/Matching_CUC/README.md

 ✅DONE view Cards (leave for later, too complicated)

 ✅DONE Add button for eng/span in main.
+**01/06**

+✅DONE Connect crud to database

+✅DONE Modidify crud for each type, (some are in arrays)

+✅DONE add necessary params for profile creation in central_state

+✅DONE modify python tabla for accomodation of required params

+✅DONE modify methos in base.py for accomadtion of required params

+✅DONE Centralized logic for creation of multiple and single options for questionare

+✅DONE Simplify logic for options of questionare by gathering methods inside a class.

+✅DONE Create a two page steps for POST data questionare into db.

+✅DONE GABO Add validation to height

+✅DONE Eliminate strings from app_data

+✅DONE modify methos for optionsMapGenerator in app_data.dart

+✅DONE Method for translating "MatchTags" for tagsView

-🗿🗿🗿🗿ACTIVE🗿🗿🗿🗿🗿
+### 🗿🗿🗿🗿ACTIVE🗿🗿🗿🗿🗿
 🗿ACTIVE MAKE PROFILE DEMO FOR BACKEND TESTING TOO.

-⚠️BUG/TEST add validation to dates according to LegalDate,add logic for "common sense" ages.

-🗿ACTIVE Add validation to height

 🗿ACTIVE Add dissable buttons for options if no option selected.

 🗿ACTIVE view Profile (IRENE)

+Add Slidder from (GABO)

+⚠️BUG/TEST add validation to dates according to LegalDate,add logic for "common sense" ages.

-ACTIVE NOW Add validation to gender option: "Others"
+STOPPED FOR ASYNC from DESIGN NOW Add validation to gender option: "Others"

 TODO

+Get method from cards
+Put method from userView

+Arquitecture diagram for Documento de Especificaciones técnicas.

+Percentage add on in cards view.

+Match case?
+How to handle that shit!!?!??

+##Questions?
+ * How to handle db traffic?
+ * What happens when all cards have passed by?
+ * algos for showing up cards

 Edit button logic for data validation, at least select some.

+Add zodiac sign data to app_data, en, es, pybackend and files from data folder/address.

-View page for  físicas: YA estatura,YA  edad,ya orientación, complexión, cabello.
+STOPPED FOR ASYNC from DESIGN  do for  físicas: YA estatura,YA  edad,ya orientación, complexión, cabello.

-Create a preference page for this, maybe genres?:
+STOPPED FOR ASYNC from DESIGN Create a preference page for this, maybe genres?:

 Tags in here:
      - Personalidad: apertura a la experiencia, inclinación política, espiritualidad, hábitos, etc.